Early History and Settlement

 JOHN BLYTH, Merchant and first Commissioner of the Harbour Trust.

-JAMES SIVES HOSIE, Gentleman, made his fortune in “The Meat Pie” and Hosie’s Hotel in Melbourne.
+JAMES SEVES HOSIE, Gentleman, made his fortune in “The Meat Pie” and Hosie’s Hotel in Melbourne.

 DAVID MUNRO, Manufacturer.
 He built the Altona railway and some of the bridges that span the Yarra in Melbourne today.